-If you take too much time off, or pull some crap like paternity leave, you are going to be in trouble.
+If you take too much time off or pull some crap like taking paternity leave, you are going to be in trouble.

 When I was in my 20s and working in a large law firm, I informed the partners that I would be taking a one-week honeymoon.
 I was getting married on a Saturday in New York and then flying to Hawaii from there.
-On Thursday afternoon, a partner walked into my office and told me he wanted me to report to Texaco’s office in Los Angeles on Monday morning because they needed someone to do a trial for a case that was coming up.
-Texaco was eliminating their in-house legal department.
+On Thursday afternoon, a partner walked into my office and told me he wanted me to report to Texaco’s office in Los Angeles on Monday morning because it needed someone to do a small trial for a case that was coming up.
+Texaco was eliminating its in-house legal department in Los Angeles.

 I said, “Yes!”

 “Call me Friday afternoon when you get to New York.
 We just need to finalize the arrangements.”

 You always need to be available in a large law firm—even when you are getting married.
 It does not matter.

 See The #1 Attorney Career Killer That Attorneys Are Never Taught for more information.

 7. Leaving without Another Big Firm Job Lined Up